-You Can’t Support Catalunya’s Secession Movement If You Were Horrified By Brexit | Fast Company
+You Can’t Support Catalonia’s Secession Movement If You Were Horrified By Brexit

 That’s a major factor in this mess.
 Regardless of political positions, a democracy needs to respect its own rules in order to work.
 Without law there’s no equality and security for people and organizations.
 Without equality and security, there’s no ground for peaceful coexistence, trade, and innovation.
 And when a government abolishes the law to advance a political agenda, valuable companies and people run away.

 Getting out of Spain would have devastating effects on Catalonia’s economy, even more so than Brexit.
-Despite nationalistic propaganda, the European Union has clearly stated that the territory would automatically be outside of the eurozone’s political and economic space.
+Despite nationalistic propaganda, the European Union has clearly stated that the territory would automatically be outside of the Eurozone’s political and economic space.
 Without the support of the Central European Bank and the Spanish government itself, Catalonia would probably default in no time.
 Borders would be closed too.

-Fear to being left out of the European Union started to have a real effect last year on the region’s economy.
-The independent movement escalade over the past few days have opened the flood gates.
+Fear of being left out of the European Union started to have a real effect last year on the region’s economy.
+The independence movement escalade over the past few days has opened the floodgates.
 Some of the biggest companies in Catalonia have abandoned the region to establish their legal base in Madrid and other Spanish cities.

 Big industrial conglomerates like Gas Natural Fenosa and Criteria, controlled by former CaixaBank president Isidre Fainé, have left.
 Prompted by international funds and customers taking their money away, historical Catalonian financial institutions like CaixaBank and Banco Sabadell have moved their financial headquarters out of the region, too.
 Even cava manufacturers are moving out.
 These are true Catalan institutions in their own right, some with more than a hundred years of history.